skamireddi/immunichain/Lab/CloudComposerLab.rst

 Part 4: Production Immunichain
 ==============================

 1. Open up Google Chrome.
 Immunichain doesn’t work too well in Firefox.
-It does work in Firefox, but Google Chrome works the best.
+It does work in Firefox, but Google Chrome works the best

 2. Go to **https://immunichain.zcloud.marist.edu** - Your screen should look like this: